 - Class materials: All materials presented in class, and the readings used to prepare for this course, will be made available on the course website. - Class Structure: I want our class to thrive no matter how we meet or your individual methods of participating in class.
-I cannot guarantee an identical experience for each student, nor an experience that is identical to pre-pandemic semesters.
+I cannot guarantee an identical experience for each student.
 But, my goal is that all students receive a high-quality experience to the extent possible, and that all students are treated equitably and consistently.